lxc/incus-os/doc/rest-api.md

   * `/1.0/applications/{name}/:restore`

-    `POST`: Restore a tar archive backup for the application
+    `POST`: Restore a gzip'ed tar archive backup for the application

-    Remember to properly set the 'Content-Type: application/x-tar' HTTP header.
+    Remember to properly set the 'Content-Type: application/gzip' HTTP header.

   * `/1.0/debug`